 Any member who is convicted in state or federal court of a felony arising out of the member's employment or official capacity will be prohibited from receiving benefits.
-This prohibition applies to anyone joining TCRS after July 1, 1982 who is convicted of such a felony in a Tennessee state court as well as anyone joining on or after May 31, 1993 who is convicted of such a felony in any state or federal court.
-Persons elected to a public office in the State of Tennessee consent and agree to the forfeiture of their retirement benefits from TCRS upon conviction in a state or federal court of a felony arising out of their official capacity regardless of the date the elected official became a member of TCRS.
 If the conviction is later overturned and the member is acquitted or is granted a full pardon, the member will be restored to all rights, privileges and benefits as if the conviction never occurred.